pacphi/make-onboarding-suck-less/scripts/tanzu/aws/APP.md

 ## Simulate CI

+Make sure you're targeting the cluster where TBS is installed.

 To follow along here you must have chosen to author an App CR implementing a git repo reference.

 Build the app and publish an updated image to the container registry.